kumarshantanu/dot-emacs/README.md

 # dot-emacs

 A lean setup for Clojurians.
+Supports Emacs 26 or higher.

 Based on https://gitlab.com/nilenso/dotemacs and some additions and changes.